-In July 2016, Hotel Glärnischhof was awarded the Green Globe Certificate.
+In July 2016, Hotel Glärnischhof was awarded the Green Globe Certificate and has been recertified every year.
 By receiving this distinction, Hotel Glärnischhof sends a clear signal when it comes to the implementation of future-looking and sustainable concepts that contribute to the conservation of precious natural resources.

 The Green Globe Certificate was established in 1993 as an international certification program focused on sustainability within business.
 It was developed with a special focus on the travel and tourism industry and, as of today, is the only international benchmarking and certification program based on the so-called Agenda 21 guidelines.
 Its outreach is worldwide in accordance with ISO 17021 and is intended to create a framework for improvements in the environmental and social sectors.